hanachanX/ImageFileEditing/README.md

 Known Issue: The deleted files in the Explorer are not reflected in the list box.
 Please just reload App.

 * Version 2.5
-I Added a halftone feature.
+I added a halftone feature.
 I referenced this research page. https://imageprocessing-sankarsrin.blogspot.com/2018/05/bayers-digital-halftoning-dispersed-and.html

 * version 2.4
 I added a feature to convert to ASCII art and display it in a separate window.(It is necessary to have Courier New font installed.)